-Professor Parker’s research group is advancing the state of the science in environmental engineering and chemistry to address emerging challenges relating to water quality, agriculture, and energy.
+Professor Parker’s research group is advancing the state of the science in environmental engineering and chemistry to address emerging challenges relating to agriculture, energy, and water quality.
 The group’s ultimate goal is to predict contaminant behavior in environmental systems and to optimize strategies to minimize the risk posed by these contaminants to human and ecosystem health.
 More information is available by following the project links.

 We study photochemical and oxidative reactions in surface waters and in drinking water treatment.
 Specific projects include: